Ladies in moorland zone of Kilimanjaro

 4. Climb to an extreme altitude

-One of the things that make a Kilimanjaro climb really hard is the fact that you ascent to an extremely high altitude.
-The higher you climb, the harder it is to breathe, as our lungs can't access as much oxygen as usual.
+One of the things that make a Kilimanjaro climb really hard is the fact that you ascend to an extremely high altitude.
+The higher you climb, the harder it is to breathe, as our lungs aren't getting as much oxygen as usual.
 This makes exercise especially taxing.

 The summit of Mount Kilimanjaro, Kibo cone